 #119376 - This is an ongoing meme; some googling might have helped to understand the context.

 #119377 - The reason for this case is that the app uses markdown for links, it does not know that the FTP link is an openable link.
-For now, this does not seem like important issue users should be worried about and it would not be valuable for the development team.
+For now, this does not seem like important issues users should be worried about and it would not be valuable for the development team.

-#119378 - When you enable the Receipt Scan functionality, an informational pop-up is displayed, and it states that it's Internal Beta only and to get best results the US English language receipts should be used.
+#119378 - When you enable the Receipt Scan functionality, an informational pop-up is displayed, and it states that it's Internal Beta only and to get the best results the US English language receipts should be used.
 Additionally, if you take pictures of your computer keyboard then, of course, this feature does not work.